 Sanjay Dutt

 Sanjay Dutt is an Indian actor, best known for Tamil cinema.
 Sanjay Dutt began their career in 1988 and has been a prominent figure in the industry for over 38 years.
-With over 180 credits to their name and an average audience rating of 6.0, Sanjay Dutt remains one of the most prolific and celebrated talents in the industry.
+With over 180 credits to their name, Sanjay Dutt remains one of the most prolific and celebrated talents in the industry.
 Sanjay Dutt's influence on Tamil cinema is generational — their work continues to define the standard for the industry.

 - Born